psu/shortlet/README.md

 Shortlet comes as a Chrome extension, providing automatic webpage injection and a simple settings UI.

+---

 ## Usage

-Download the code and load the folder _src_ as an unpacked extension in Chrome.
+1. Download and load the folder _src_ as an unpacked extension in Chrome.
-Launch the command palette with the default shortcut `ctrl+space` or click the extension icon to open the settings.
+2. Open Shortlet settings by clicking on the extension icon, or trigger the Shortlet command palette with the default shortcut `ctrl+space`.
+3. Add your first shortlet and save the settings.
+4. Navigate to, or reload, the webpage and launch the shortlet.

+---

 ## Details